Transparency issues

 In fact, you can still see issues with textures like that in the final version at some camera angles if you try hard enough:

-There appears to be a strong correlation between the areas that were redesigned and the areas that had rendering issues in the port with their original designs, which is why I believe the majority of those redesigns were done to hide transparency problems.
+There appears to be a strong correlation between the areas that were redesigned and the areas that had rendering issues in the port with their original designs, which is possibly why the majority of those redesigns were done to hide transparency problems.
 As you can see, even the replacement assets don’t always work well.
+Even within the engine limitations, most transparency issues in SADX are fixable by rearranging the models involved, which is usually just moving around a couple of lines in code, or making minor edits to meshes to change the order they are listed in the model.
+Here’s how a typical transparency problem in SADX can be fixed within the limits of SADX engine:

 Here you can see a shop roof that has to be rendered together with its surroundings.
 Let’s describe all the meshes involved in this scene: